 It doesn’t help that her best friend and editor, Kiersten Sharp, sees rape as a black-and-white issue, with no shades of doubt.
 Addie is about to discover that the truth – in all its forms – is complicated, and not at all what she expects.

-Where There’s Smoke
+Where There’s Smoke: a novella

 Pastor Henry Collins is hailed as a hero after rescuing a teenage girl from a burning church.
 But the real reason he was at the right place at the right time is known only to him and Hannah Mercer, the teenage girl he rescued: a girl whose faith has more to do with keeping up appearances than anything to do with God.